openslide/openslide-python/doc/index.rst

 .. _`Deep Zoom`: https://docs.microsoft.com/en-us/previous-versions/windows/silverlight/dotnet-windows-silverlight/cc645050(v=vs.95)

-.. class:: DeepZoomGenerator(osr, tile_size=254, overlap=1, limit_bounds=False)
+.. class:: DeepZoomGenerator(osr: AbstractSlide, tile_size: int = 254, overlap: int = 1, limit_bounds: bool = False)

    A Deep Zoom generator that wraps an :class:`OpenSlide <openslide.OpenSlide>` or :class:`ImageSlide <openslide.ImageSlide>` object.

    :param osr: the slide object
-   :param int tile_size: the width and height of a single tile.
-For best
+   :param tile_size: the width and height of a single tile.
+For best viewer
-      viewer performance, ``tile_size + 2 * overlap`` should be a power of two.
+      performance, ``tile_size + 2 * overlap`` should be a power of two.
-   :param int overlap: the number of extra pixels to add to each interior edge
+   :param overlap: the number of extra pixels to add to each interior edge of a
-      of a tile
+      tile
-   :param bool limit_bounds: ``True`` to render only the non-empty slide
+   :param limit_bounds: ``True`` to render only the non-empty slide region
-      region

    .. attribute:: level_count